Brand values bring guidance in the brand jungle

-We live in a world with an unmanageable range of goods and services, most of which differ only insignificantly in quality.
+We live in a world with an incalculable range of goods and services, most of which differ only insignificantly in quality.
 A mass of information and impressions makes it increasingly difficult for customers to make a purchasing decision.
 Needs have long since developed into wants.
 Product and service offerings are therefore no longer solutions to gaps in needs, but trigger emotions and desires.
-In this world it is no longer sensible, if not impossible, to want to differentiate solely by the rational use of a product: the risk when purchasing certain product categories has long shifted from a material to an ideal and social risk.
+In this world, it no longer is reasonable, if not impossible, to want to differentiate oneself solely on the basis of the rational benefits of a product: The risk involved in buying certain product categories has shifted from a material to an ideal and social risk.
 Brands must therefore create meaning and form a subjective benefit for customers.
 The basis for an orientation in the brand jungle are the brand values.

 Brand values are an important element that help shape the identity of a brand.
 Customers buy products and services from a brand that reflect their own personality or are an expression of an identity they want for themselves.
-When they make a purchase decision, they are making a statement that goes beyond the product: it says something different whether you wear a polo shirt from Camp David or a polo shirt from Lacoste.
+When they make a purchase decision, they are making a statement that goes beyond the product itself: It says something different whether you wear a polo shirt from Camp David or a polo shirt from Lacoste.
 Brands serve as a signal of belonging to certain groups with corresponding values and moral concepts.
-It is therefore vital for brands to create an offer of identification: with a clear attitude and a set of values that they position not only in the market but also in society.
+It is therefore vital for brands to create offers of identification: With a clear attitude and a set of values that position them not only in the market, but also in society.

 A brand is not what you say it is.
 It’s what they say it is.